-The Advocates’ Society offers members many ways for members to get involved.
-Become an active part of your community of advocates and give back to your profession while you build your profile and network.
+The Advocates’ Society offers members many ways to get involved.
+Become an active part of our community of advocates and give back to your profession while you build your profile and network.

-Intermediate and senior members are always needed to mentor young advocates.
-The support and advice you can offer will help develop and strengthen the next generation of advocates.
-Opt-in as a mentor for our members-only on-line mentoring portal on your Member Profile page.
+The support and advice that experienced practitioners offer as mentors will help develop and strengthen the next generation of advocates.
+Opt-in as a mentor on your Member Profile page and you will appear on our new, members-only on-line mentoring portal.
 Volunteer for local mentoring events.
-Encourage a junior in your firm to also get involved with our Young Advocates’ Standing Committee or by writing for Keeping Tabs.
+Encourage a junior in your firm to get involved with our Young Advocates’ Standing Committee or with a Practice Group, or by writing for Keeping Tabs.
 For more information on our mentoring programs, contact Robin Black, Director of Marketing and Membership at firstname.lastname@example.org.

 Do you have an idea for a CPD presentation or program?
-We welcome our members to submit ideas for new topics for our programs.
-Please contact Rose Yanco, Director of Education at email@example.com.
+We welcome ideas for new topics for our programs.
+Please contact Dave Mollica, Director of Policy & Professional Development at email@example.com.

-Share your insights with your fellow members by contributing to our publications and blogs.
-Whether your inclination is to write a more substantive advocacy piece for The Advocates’ Journal or a blog for your Practice Group or one of our newsletters (Advocacy Matters and Keeping Tabs), we welcome your submissions.
+Share your expertise, interests and insight with your fellow members by contributing to our publications and blogs.
+Whether your inclination is to write a substantive advocacy piece for The Advocates’ Journal, a blog for your Practice Group or an article for one of our newsletters (Advocacy Matters and Keeping Tabs), we welcome your submissions.

 The Advocates’ Journal

-We have a dozen Practice Groups that run a variety of social and substantive programs throughout the year.
-Practice Group membership is included in your Society membership and all members are welcome and encouraged to participate.
-For more information on how you can get involved you’re your Practice Group, contact your Practice Group Chairs or Dave Mollica, Director of Policy and Practice at firstname.lastname@example.org.
+We have 16 Practice Groups that host a variety of social and substantive programs throughout the year.
+Practice Group membership is included in your membership.
+All members are welcome and encouraged to participate.
+For more information on how you can get involved, contact our Practice Group Chairs or Dave Mollica, Director of Policy and Practice at firstname.lastname@example.org.

 Young Advocates’ Standing Committee (YASC)

-The Young Advocates’ Standing Committee (under 10 years of call) represents the voice of young advocates in the Society.
-Members of this Committee participate in the Standing Committees and Task Forces of the Board, host events and produce Keeping Tabs, a newsletter for young advocates.
-Get more information on YASC and how you can get more involved here.
+The Young Advocates’ Standing Committee (for members under 10 years of call) represents the voice of young advocates in the Society.
+Members of YASC participate in the Standing Committees and Task Forces of the Board, host events and produce Keeping Tabs, our newsletter for young advocates.
+Find more information on how you can become more involved with YASC here.

 The Board of Directors

-The Advocates’ Society’s active and dedicated Board is comprised of leaders of the bar from across Canada.
-The Standing Committees and Task Forces of the Board are the forces behind everything the Society does for its members – from CPD to advocacy to collegiality.
-If you are a senior member of the bar, and a member of TAS, who is interested in making a commitment to the ultimate leadership role that the Society has to offer, express your interest by contacting Heather Cook at firstname.lastname@example.org.
+Our active and dedicated Board is comprised of leaders of the bar from across Canada.
+The Standing Committees and Task Forces of the Board are the forces behind everything the Society does to further its mandate – from CPD to advocacy to mentoring to collegiality.
+If you are a senior member of the bar, and a member of The Advocates' Society, who is interested in making a commitment to the Society, express your interest in serving on the Board of Directors here.